azeunkn0wn/flutter_miniproject/README.md

 # flutter_miniproject
 Database not yet implemented.
-I'm still working on backend
+I'm still studying for the backend

+UI is still ugly, will improve after I get my database working

 Please use these sample accounts:
 (email-password)